rum-archive/rum-archive/src/docs/tips.md

 Each [dataset](/datasets) comes from a different website (or set of websites), and is using a different collection, sampling and aggregation methodology.

 As a result, datasets shouldn't be directly compared to one another unless you're looking at specific things that would not be affected by those caveats (such as understanding the relative weighting of Browser or Device Types seen).

+The [Akamai Employee Individual Datasets](/datasets#akamai-employee-individual-datasets) are individually identifiable, and you'd usually want to segregate your queries based on the `SITE` column.

 ## Limiting BigQuery costs